bootstrap-vue/bootstrap-vue/src/components/avatar/README.md

 ## Overview

-Avatars are lightweight functional components, which render, by default, so that they are vertically centered beside any adjoining plain text.
+Avatars are lightweight functional components, which render by default, so that they are vertically centered beside any adjoining plain text.
 They also can be used as children of other components.

 ```html